Grawl/Idenity/README.md

 	- Customize some more fields from `path.json` maybe

 - Better JS build flow? *[Babel](http://babeljs.io)?
 [Webpack](http://webpack.github.io)?
 I don't use JS too much to know.*
+- Example of use on a different branch
+	- deploy it to Github Pages with [`gulp-gh-pages`](https://github.com/shinnn/gulp-gh-pages)

 ## For newbies in all these NPM-ish things